aws-samples/sagemaker-studio-and-lifecycle-configurations-with-cdk/README.md

 Test examples have been provided under the tests folder and will be executed by the deployment pipelines.
 THe project also runs tests for black, bandit, radon, xenon and coverage.

+### Further Recommendations
+There are aspects of the project that can be built upon increase the security posture.

+- The sample utilises lambda functions to deploy a life-cycle policy that monitors idle time of resources.
+Enabling x-ray on this function would enable increased awareness of errors and performance bottlenecks.
+See https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html
+- AWS recommends to enable access logging on S3 buckets.
+This enables logs that can be used for security and access audits.
+See https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerLogs.html
+- It's best practice to avoid using wildcard statements in roles and policies.
+The lifecycle policy lambda function requires access to user profiles that are not known at creation time, so in this instance we have decided to use a wildcard to identify user profiles that will be updated to allow the use of the .

 ### Dependencies
 **Production Dependencies**
 - Python 3.7 or above